manserei/moviedb/README.md

-# Movie Database 2017 \o/
+# Movie Database

-This is a custom Rails 5 exercise application for my **Ruby on Rails trainings**.
+This is a custom Rails 5 exercise application used in my **Ruby on Rails trainings**.
 It implements a simple **movie database** with three resources:

 - Movies (eg. "Star Wars")
 - Actors (eg. "Harrison Ford")